An easy recipe for wonderfully flavorful broiled tomatoes with Parmesan cheese. Great as an appetizer, as a side dish, or for breakfast.

-When broiling tomatoes, you sacrifice an element of sweetness and freshness, but you gain lots of flavor.
-Cooking tomatoes really brings out and concentrates their unique taste.
+When you make broiled tomatoes, you sacrifice an element of sweetness and freshness, but you gain lots of concentrated flavor.
+Cooking tomatoes really brings out their unique taste.
 Instead of sweet, they become tangy and piquant.
+Cooking also seems to increase the bioavailability of lycopene in tomatoes.

 - 2 large firm tomatoes